-Data showing yearly emissions that is emitted from Readly's use of AWS is unavailable, so Ethos International has made an estimation of 43 tonnes of greenhouse gas emissions based on the amount of data Readly stores.
+Data showing yearly emissions that is emitted from Readly's use of AWS is unavailable, so Ethos International has made an estimation of 14 tonnes of greenhouse gas emissions based on the amount of data Readly stores.

 Some parts of the above described phases are not included due to data unavailability.
+This estimate includes both energy consumption but also production and disposal of ICT-equipment needed.
 The following have been excluded:

-- Electronic waste generated from Amazon web services, such as obsolete data servers - Waste generated at Readly's offices, such as food waste - Paper used at Readly's offices - Other kinds of office supplies and furniture used at Readly's offices - Delivery, commuting and other kinds of travel association with Readly's operations other than business travel.
+- · Electronic waste generated from Amazon web services, such as obsolete data servers - Waste generated at Readly's offices, such as food waste - Paper used at Readly's offices - · Other kinds of office supplies and furniture used at Readly's offices - Delivery, commuting and other kinds of travel association with Readly's operations other than business travel.